 Partner Church in Transylvania

-First Unitarian Church of Louisville is partnered with the Unitarian Church of Nagyenyed in the Transylvanian region of Romania.
+First Unitarian Church of Louisville was partnered with the Unitarian Church of Nagyenyed in the Transylvanian region of Romania.
+In recent years, that partnership has gone on hiatus.

 History of the Partner Church Program